absolute-quantum/cats-blender-plugin/README.md

   - Pose Mode now always makes the armature selectable
 - **Custom Model Creation**:
   - Attach Mesh and Merge Armatures no longer remove the full body tracking fix
-  - Fixed Attach Mesh throwing an error when the mesh has no vertex groups
 - **Importer**:
   - XNALara no longer colorizes meshes
     - This makes combining materials much easier